 Climate Controlled Wine Cellar: Mistakes to Avoid

 Enthusiastic wine lovers are naturally drawn to adding a climate controlled wine cellar to their home.
-When going the do-it-yourself route, there are several common mistakes people tend to make.
+When going the do-it-yourself route, there are several common mistakes to be avoided, and simple errors people tend to make.
 Most of those errors are associated with trying to curb spending.
-There are certain specifications that create the ideal wine storage environment, and cutting corners to reduce costs is virtually always regrettable.
-The following are some mistakes to avoid when building a climate controlled wine cellar.

-One of the most important basics of wine cellar design is to either build underground or in any interior room under the roof, with no exterior walls or windows.
+One of the most important basics of wine cellar design is to protect wine from UV light.
+Most folks either build underground or in any interior room under the roof, with no exterior walls or windows.
 If the goal is to properly maintain a climate controlled wine cellar, one of the worst situations is to have heat coming in through the glass of an exterior window.
 It is a design flaw that can rarely be overcome.

 Inadequate door to wine cellar

-The door of a climate controlled wine cellar must be heavy-grade and must seal correctly, to avoid problems related to moisture.
-When a lesser door is chosen, to trim costs, the result can be a spoiled wine collection.
+The door of a climate controlled wine cellar must make a thermal seal and be medium to heavy-grade.
+It must seal correctly, to avoid problems related to moisture.
+When the door to a wine cellar closes it should ‘thump’ to make a seal.
+When a lesser door is chosen, to trim costs, the result can be increased costs as the cooler will work harder or in the worst case scenario, a spoiled wine collection.

 Wrong climate controlled wine cellar cooling system